zubeen84/Machine-Learning-Model-for-Diabetes-Prediction/README.md

 ### Support Vector Classifier (SVC)
 SVC is very effective in high-dimensional spaces.
 It is suitable for binary classification, and it aims to find the optimal boundary that maximally separates the classes.
 It achieved an overall accuracy of 74%, performing better in identifying non-diabetic individuals with a recall of 86%.
 However, recall for diabetic patients is relatively lower at 52%, suggesting the model may need refinement or threshold tuning to reduce false negatives in diabetic predictions.

+## Future Work
+- Deploy the model as a web app for clinical use.
+- Explore deep learning models for improved recall.
+- Expand dataset for better generalisation.

+## Acknowledgements
+- Dataset: Pima Indians Diabetes Database (UCI ML Repository).
+- Libraries: scikit-learn, pandas, numpy, matplotlib, seaborn, xgboost.

+## License
+This project is licensed under the MIT License.

+## Contact
+Created by Zubeen Khalid — feel free to connect on [LinkedIn](www.linkedin.com/in/zubeenkhalid) or explore more projects on [GitHub](https://github.com/zubeen84).